|Nutrition Facts (per serving)|

-Pour 1/2 cup of the lemon juice into a small saucepan.
-Add the grated zest and the caster sugar and stir.
-Bring the mixture to a slow, gentle simmer and then leave to one side.
+Pour 1/2 cup of lemon juice into a small saucepan.
+Add the grated zest and the superfine sugar.
+Stir well to combine and bring the mixture to a slow, gentle simmer.
+Remove from heat and reserve.

-In a medium-sized ceramic pot, bring the cream to a gentle boil over low heat.
+In a medium-sized pot, bring the cream to a gentle boil over low heat.
 Make sure to cook the cream slowly, as a fast boil will spoil the cream and split it.
+Remove from heat.

 Slowly whisk the lemon syrup into the hot cream.
-If preferred, strain the mixture into a clean jug, or if you want a very tangy posset, don't strain.
+If preferred, strain the mixture into a clean measuring cup, or leave it as is.

 Let the posset cool slightly and pour into small ramekins or glasses.
+Bring to room temperature.